 portal: Libraries and the Academy

 Vinyard, Marc, "The Kids Are All Right: How Libraries Can Best Serve Transfer Students" (2020).
-Pepperdine University, Librarian Publications.
+Pepperdine University, Pepperdine University Libraries.
 Paper 18.